spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

   `video: title: "vertex-cli-install": /./vertex-install.mp4`

-Use the following steps to install the Palette VerteX.
+Use the following steps to install Palette VerteX.

 <br />